jhlq/Equations.jl/README.md

 matches(eq,Sqrt)
 ```

-If you try to evaluate an equation that has been constructed through division by setting one of the divided symbols to zero an error will be thrown:
+If you try to evaluate an equation that has been constructed through division matching by setting one of the divided symbols to zero an error will be thrown:
 ```
 meq=matches(:x^2+:a*:x≖0,Div)[1]
 evaluate(meq,Dict(:x=>0))